Nina Mae Fowler

 Nina Mae Fowler (born 1981) is a British artist living and working in Norfolk.
 She is known for her large scale pencil and graphite drawings, which are often accompanied by sculptures.

-Education
+Early life and education

 Fowler grew up in London and attended South Hampstead High School before attending the University of Brighton, where she graduated in Sculpture in 2003.
+In her early 20s she worked as an archivist to the founder of Indica Gallery, John Dunbar.